iRobotEducation/create3_docs/docs/hw/jetson_hookup.md

 ![Hookup diagram for Jetson Xavier NX™ Developer Kit](data/hookup_jetson_xavier_nx.jpg "Jetson Xavier NX™ Developer Kit")

+## How to mount

-### NVIDIA® Jetson Xavier NX™ Developer Kit Printable Adapter Mount
+### Mount bracket for NVIDIA® Jetson NX-style developer kits

-You can 3d print the [mount adapter](../print_compute/#adapter-mount) to place the Jetson Xavier NX Developer Kit in the cargo bay or on the faceplate.
+A mount bracket can be used to mount either Jetson Orin Nano™ Developer Kit or Jetson Xavier NX™ Developer Kit on the Create® 3 faceplate or in the cargo bay..

+You can 3d print the [mount bracket](../print_compute/#adapter-mount).

 !!! note
     - If you are 3d printing the above (mount adapter)[../print_compute/#adapter-mount], use **support** to support overhang areas.